 Allan Torpe, Bungalow 5

-“Being a lot more conscious about the things I consume has been high on my list this past year and I believe sustainability will be an even bigger buzzword in 2020.
+“Being a lot more conscious about the things I consume has been high on my list this past year and I believe sustainability will be an even bigger buzzword in Nordic interiors for 2020.

 Many design brands have already made big changes to their production, using more recycled materials and some are taking sustainability to a whole new level with all their products being 100% eco-certified from the very beginning.